 George Faulkner Sings Murry Wilson, Vol. 2 – Happy.
 Happy Holiday b/w Te-e-e-e-ex-as.
-Now available on 7″ vinyl and digital.
+Now available on 7″ vinyl.

 Happy, Happy Holiday: Produced and engineered by Tony Maimone.
 Arranged by Joe McGinty.
 Assistant engineer, Richard Salino.
 Recorded at Studio G, Brooklyn.
 George Faulkner, vocals.
 Mark Ambor, harmony vocals.
 Joe McGinty, piano, organ, Moog, glockenspiel xylophone.
 Mike Milazzo, guitars.
 Jeremy Chatzky, bass.
 Clem Waldmann, drums, percussion.
 Mastered by Will Quinnell, Sterling Sound.
 Art by Peter Bagge.